Iowa lawmakers crafting another property tax bill - NewsBreak

 On Monday, in the Iowa House Ways & Means subcommittee, House File 1 was voted through.
 The 30-page bill looks to change school foundation property taxes, set a cap for value assessment changes, and add new transparency measures for levy hikes.

 The bill would reduce the school foundation property tax rates by fifty cents.
-This brings $5.40 per $1,000 of assessed valuation down to $4.90 per $1,000 of taxable property in the district.How lawmakers want to fix 2021 Iowa tax ‘relief’ bill
+This brings $5.40 per $1,000 of assessed valuation down to $4.90 per $1,000 of taxable property in the district.Iowa’s tax revenue decreases; why Gov. Reynolds says that is a good thing

 For value assessment changes, House Republicans are looking at starting in 2024 with a cap of 3% on individual property value increases.
 This means that if a property was valued at $200,000 in 2023, it could only be valued at a maximum of $206,000 in 2024.